rbochukova/baiyuyu-bjata123-rbochukova-Assignment-6/README.md

 - Create the `Book` class, which contains the `title` (string), `author` (string), `rating` (float), `reviews` (integer), `price` (float), `years` (list of integers), and `genre` (string) attributes.
 Don't forget to create its constructor with the corresponding parameters in the given order.
 - Define the `__str__()` method in the `Book` class.
 The method should return the title of the book.
 - Create the `Amazon` class, which represents the list of bestsellers and only contains the attribute `bestsellers` (list of Books).
 Don't forget to create its constructor with the corresponding parameter.

+**Note** Use the tests to verify this task since the main program will not run.

 ### Task 2: Create FictionBook and NonFictionBook Classes (20%)